CliMA/Oceananigans.jl/docs/src/numerical_implementation/boundary_conditions.md

 The other important detail is that open (including no-penitration) boundary conditions are the only conditions used on wall normal velocities when the domain is not periodic.
-This means that their value effects the pressure calculation for nonhydrostatic models as it is involved in calculating the divergence in the boundary adjacent center point (as described in the [fractional step method](@ref time_stepping) documentation).
+This means that their value affects the pressure calculation for nonhydrostatic models as it is involved in calculating the divergence in the boundary adjacent center point (as described in the [fractional step method](@ref time_stepping) documentation).
 Usually boundary points are filled for the predictor velocity (i.e. before the pressure is calculated), and on the corrected field